fardinghorbani/digikala_scraping/README.md

 # digikala_scraping
-This is a simple code to collect information and product data from Digikala site
+This is a simple code to collect information and product data from Digikala.com site